mobilloper/Moloda/README.md

 Purpose
 --------------

-KolodaView is a class designed to simplify the implementation of Tinder like cards on iOS.
+MolodaView is a class designed to simplify the implementation of Tinder like cards on iOS.
 It adds convenient functionality such as a UITableView-style dataSource/delegate interface for loading views dynamically, and efficient view loading, unloading .

 Supported OS & SDK Versions
 -----------------------------